Me: “Babe, I’m like a cast iron pan. It just gets better. I can’t use soap I’m poreous.”

 I wanted to continue on, but the warm dry hut cast a spell over me and the thought of having people to hang out with won me over.

 My eyes gazed beyond the porch, which shielded me from a depressing drizzle that had begun.
-I cave and decided I would stay for the night.
+I caved and decided I would stay for the night.

 Inside, Red Head and I unpacked our bags on to the wooden bunks.
 “My pack is so heavy.”
 Red Head laughed.

-Which reminds me of another incident recently where I was publicly shamed for my fabulous sense of humor.
-I joined my buddy to meet his family at a coffee shop.
-I told them about my future solo hiking trip and his brother discussed their new baby while she bounced around in her Grandma’s arms.
+Which reminds me of another incident recently where I was publicly shamed for my fabulous sense of humor, when I joined my buddy to meet his family at a coffee shop.
+I told them about my future solo hiking trip and the Grandma was surprised I went out alone.
+Meanwhile, his brother discussed their new baby while she bounced around in her Grandma’s arms.
 They began making fun of how large their baby was for her age, to which I bluntly stated what I assumed we were all thinking.

 “She looks like a watermelon.”